confio/cosmos-hd-key-derivation-spec/README.md

 A good number of blockchains were created that reuse the Cosmos Hub path.
-A quick search in the [Keplr configuration] reveals that at least Kava, Secret Network, Akash, SifChain, CertiK, IRISnet, Regen, Sentinel, Cyber and Straightedge used or actively use the ATOM coin index 118.
+A quick search in the [Keplr configuration] reveals that at least Kava, Secret Network, Akash, SifChain, CertiK, IRISnet, Regen, Sentinel, Cyber and Straightedge used or actively use the ATOM coin type 118.
 Using the same derivation path means that users that use one secret recovery phrase to interact with multiple networks will be signing with the same keypair.
 Their public identity is the same public key.
 This is then obfuscated because [bech32][bip173] addresses with different prefixes are used.
 Those addresses look